Skip to main content

 What is dialectical behaviour therapy (DBT)?

-DBT is a type of talking therapy aimed at helping people to learn how to achieve behavioural stability, that is, to replace impulsive, risky or somehow damaging ways of coping with less harmful and more skilful ones.
-It is adapted for people who feel emotions intensely.
+Dialectical behaviour therapy (DBT) is a type of talking therapy that helps people learn how to replace impulsive, risky, or harmful ways of coping with healthier, more effective ones.
+It is designed for people who feel emotions very intensely.

-The aim of DBT is to help you:
+The aims of DBT are to help you:

 • understand and accept your difficult feelings